 How much deposit do I need to have for a BTL mortgage?

-Providers seek assurance that you will have the money within a month.
-Some lenders can require at least 40% deposit amounts of up to £200,000 in assets.
+Providers seek assurance that you will have the money within a reasonable timescale.
+Some lenders can require at least 40% deposit.

 Finding the right buy to let mortgage rates